epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Tutorials/Keyboard Buttons/Clear.md

 {% endcapture %}

 {% capture ShiftClearCallout %}
-Pressing {% include lighting/console_button.html content="Shift" %} and {% include lighting/console_button.html content="Clear" %} at the same time performs the same operation as clearing a terminated command and deletes everything in the command line.<br><br>Plus, it can be used at any time, even your command isn't terminated yet.
+Pressing {% include lighting/inline_console_command.html content="Shift & Clear" andAsWord=true %}
+ at the same time performs the same operation as clearing a terminated command and deletes everything in the command line.<br><br>Plus, it can be used at any time, even your command isn't terminated yet.
 {% endcapture %}